ultimate271/notes/gibson/neuromancer04.md

 marble floor, slick with blood and vomit, but down some bloodwarm well, into silence and the dark.

+## Armitage pays Lupus Yonderboy, the eclectic Panther Modern leader, in a tense exchange
 THE PANTHER MODERN leader, who introduced himself as Lupus Yonderboy, wore a polycarbon suit with a recording feature that allowed him to replay backgrounds at will.
 Perched on the edge of Case’s worktable like some kind of state of the